keyttuais/Geography/src/Temperature.md

   - Continentality effect means that places on the earth, that are closer to the continents and when we are on the continent, then places in the interior of the continents behave more extreme with respect to the surrounding temperature or expected temperature.
   - Simply said this means that continental places which are closer to the continent and much interior to the continent will have more hotter than normal during summers and more colder than normal during winters, especially in the continental interiors away from the cost.
   - This is known as continentality effect or the effect of the land.
 > Continentality has the severing effect, if it is hot -> it makes even hotter and if its cold, it will make it even more colder.
+More Continentality doesn't mean equally extreme summers and winters, it indeed means More Annual temperature range, not necessarily highest summer temperature.
 - Maritime (Oceanity) effect)
   - It means the effect of the oceanic region on the temperature.
   - The maritime effect or the oceanity effect is that the places away from the continents in the open oceans (when we are talking of oceans only) or places near to the coast lines away from the continental interior (when we are talking of continents only) are having a moderated temperature due to the oceans effects which means during summer season such places will not be so hot whereas during the winter season such places will not be so cold.